CheeseBear99/RightHandRuleSolverTI84CALC/README.md

      +x: East
      -y: South
      -x: West
-     +z: Out of the page
+     +z: Out of the page or counter clockwise
-     -z: Into the page
+     -z: Into the page, or clockwise

 THANK YOU FOR DOWNLOADING.
 PLEASE STAR MY REPOSITORY!!!!!!!!!!!!!